Chitokoloki: 1950s, Part I (along with Part II) were Alex’s earliest of the NWP

 The following six pictures are possibly all Chit’ staff.
 Dileas adds some names: the top left picture (back row) includes: “Dr. Deubler(?) & George Suckling” and in front of them are: “Agnes Suckling(?) & Doris Deubler;” the top row middle are Norah & Jim Caldwell; and top right are George and Agnes Suckling (presumably in front of their home).
 We have no names for the people on the bottom row, but note the lady on the bottom left giving instruction.

 Annual mission/church conventions were (and still are) very important in the Brethren assemblies’ religious life.
 People came from far and wide as the vehicles show.
 Occasionally leaders flew in.
-The picture of Dr. Worsfold meeting a dignity getting off the plane is, however, probably him meeting a leprosy official.
+The picture of Dr. Worsfold meeting a dignitary getting off the plane is, however, probably him meeting a leprosy official.
 The bottom middle picture shows the cook preparing food for the convention.
 (She seems to be cooking maize porridge (nshima).
 Dileas says that the party photo on the bottom right was taken at Christmas 1969.
 Mrs. Deubler is on Alex’s left and Mr. Maunsel on his right.
 (It has just been stuck in here to fill a space for pictures!)

 A wedding party: date of the wedding and names of the couple not known.

 Medical work at Chit’ became important in the 1950s.
 George Sucking, Chit’s venerable leader, not only brought Alex Nisbet to expand education, but also James Worsfold (in 1947) to expand the medical work, both surgery and the leprosarium.
 (James married Hilda Seccombe, who had arrived in 1936, and was primarily involved with leprosy patients.)
 Both are shown in pictures below.
-Dr. Deubler had joined the mission in 1936 and was the only qualified dentist in the NWP and many areas nearby.
+Dr. Deubler had joined the mission in 1936 and was the only qualified dentist in the NWP and areas nearby.

 The first row below shows Dr. Worsfold doing surgery, then talking to a leprosy patient.
 A note from Alex indicates that on the right Hilda is “dictating a letter with Nyakutemba.”